divyanshudob/TicTacToe/README.md

 # **Project Update**

 Currently only 'Friends' and 'Computer' version works.
 I'll try to implement the **Multiplayer(Room) version** later.
+You can download the apk from [here](https://github.com/divyanshudob/TicTacToe/releases/tag/1.0).
 If any doubt regarding the project, Please feel free to contact divyanshudob@gmail.com